 Date of Birth: January 26, 1942

-Born in Pittsburgh, Pennsylvania, Glenn grew up in Appalaches.
+Born in Pittsburgh, Pennsylvania, Scott Glenn grew up in Appalaches.
 His health was poor as a child and he was bed-ridden for a year while doctors predicted he would be limp for the rest of his life.
 During his long periods of illness, he read and dreamed of being Lord Byron.
 He challenged his illness by intense training programs and eventually got rid of his limp.
-After school Glenn entered William and Mary College where he majored in English.
+After school Scott entered William and Mary College, where he majored in English.

-After learning the rudiments of his craft at the Actors Studio and appearing off-Broadway, Glenn made his film debut in 1970's The Baby Maker.
-He was rescued from low-budget cycle flicks by director Robert Altman, who cast Glenn as Private First Class Glenn Kelly in Nashville (1975).
+After learning the rudiments of his craft at the Actors Studio and appearing off-Broadway, Scott made his film debut in 1970's The Baby Maker.
+He was rescued from low-budget cycle flicks by director Robert Altman, who cast Scott as Private First Class Glenn Kelly in Nashville (1975).

-In 1978 Glenn got tired of Hollywood and moved his family to Ketchum, Idaho, where he worked as a barman, huntsman and mountain ranger for two years (occasionally acting in Seattle stage productions).
-James Bridges once more changed the course of Glenn's life in 1980 when he offered him the role of Travolta's rival in Urban Cowboy and made him a star.
+In 1978 Scott got tired of Hollywood and moved his family to Ketchum, Idaho, where he worked as a barman, huntsman and mountain ranger for two years (occasionally acting in Seattle stage productions).
+James Bridges once more changed the course of Scott's life in 1980 when he offered him the role of Travolta's rival in Urban Cowboy and made him a star.

-Glenn's off-screen life as an adventurer and self-described adrenaline addict in sports such as free-fall sky diving and skiing were perfect preparation for Vertical Limit (2000), where he played the eccentric yet revered mountain climber Montgomery Wick.
-Since then, he's been keeping busy starring in a movie (if not multiple movies) every year.
-Some of his recent titles include Sucker Punch (2011), Magic Valley (2011), The Bourne Legacy (2012) and The Paperboy (2012).
+Scott's off-screen life as an adventurer and self-described adrenaline addict in sports such as free-fall sky diving and skiing were perfect preparation for Vertical Limit (2000), where he played the eccentric yet revered mountain climber Montgomery Wick.
+For the next few years, he kept busy starring in a movie (if not multiple movies) every year.
+Some of his titles include Sucker Punch (2011), Magic Valley (2011), The Bourne Legacy (2012) and The Paperboy (2012).

-Along with his motion picture success, Glenn has lent his voice to numerous US Navy commercials as well as narrated Navy SEALS: Untold Stories.
+Along with his motion picture success, Scott has lent his voice to numerous US Navy commercials as well as narrated Navy SEALS: Untold Stories.

-Glenn lives in the Tribeca area of New York City, Ketchum, and in Mexico with his wife, artist Carol Glenn, to whom he has been married since 1968.
+Scott lives in the Tribeca area of New York City, Ketchum, and in Mexico with his wife, artist Carol Glenn, to whom he has been married since 1968.
 They have two daughters together.